 Professor Sorgner Judges at the Austrian Governmental Award Patent 2018

-John Cabot University Philosophy Professor Stefan Lorenz Sorgner was invited to being a jury member by the Austrian Patent office to vote for the most innovative inventions of 2018 at the Austrian Governmental Award Patent 2018.
+John Cabot University Philosophy Professor Stefan Lorenz Sorgner was invited to be a jury member by the Austrian Patent office to vote for the most innovative inventions of 2018 at the Austrian Governmental Award Patent 2018.
 The jury consists of leading experts in the field of emergent technologies and distinguished policy-makers such as CEO of KTM Stefan Pierer, general director of IBM Austria Patricia Neumann, the rector of the Technical University Vienna Sabine Seidler, Senior Vice President Innovation & Technology of Borealis Maurits van Tol, and Business Angel Michael Altrichter.